 Co-founder, CSF and Buxmont Academy

-Susan Wachtel has employed her extensive experience working with troubled and at-risk youth for more than three decades.
+Susan Wachtel, retired, employed her extensive experience working with troubled and at-risk youth for more than three decades.
 In 1977, she co-founded CSF Buxmont with her husband, Ted Wachtel.
 Through her commitment to the principles of restorative practices, she has been instrumental in positively affecting the lives of thousands of young people.
-Susan Wachtel is currently founding dean of students and associate dean for academic affairs with the International Institute for Restorative Practices (IIRP) — a master's-degree granting graduate school offering advanced education in restorative practices for educators and youth-serving professionals.
+Susan was the founding dean of students with the International Institute for Restorative Practices (IIRP) — a master’s-degree granting graduate school offering advanced education in restorative practices for educators and youth-serving professionals.

 Co-founder, CSF and Buxmont Academy

-Ted Wachtel is the president and founder of the International Institute for Restorative Practices (IIRP) and co-founder of CSF Buxmont schools.
-He co-authored Toughlove, a best-selling book for parents of troubled adolescents, Restorative Justice Conferencing, The Restorative Practices Handbook and Restorative Circles in Schools, and has written numerous articles on restorative practices.
+Ted Wachtel is the founder of the International Institute for Restorative Practices (IIRP) and co-founder of CSF Buxmont schools.
+He co-authored Toughlove, a best-selling book for parents of troubled adolescents, Dreaming of a New Reality, Restorative Justice Conferencing, The Restorative Practices Handbook, Restorative Circles in Schools and Family Power, and has written numerous articles on restorative practices.